lilyzhouZYJ/a_penny_for_my_thought/frontend/README.md

 # Frontend - A Penny For My Thought Web App

 Next.js 14 frontend for the AI-powered journaling web application.
+Features a responsive chat interface with real-time streaming, conversation management, and mobile-optimized design using modern React patterns and shadcn/ui components.

 ## 🚀 Quick Start